 Education, Friends Select School, The Philadelphia School and the Race

 Institute K-12 Educators.

-Featuring keynote speaker Sharif El-Mekki, Principal of Mastery Charter Shoemaker Campus and Founder of “The Fellowship – Black Male Educators for Social Justice,” breakout sessions with nine contributing authors to the book The Guide for White Women Who Teach Black Boys, and a panel of six high-school age Black boys from area schools, the day was a deep exploration into the mindset, tools and skill teachers can use creating a foundation of equity in their classrooms.
+The workshop featured keynote speaker Sharif El-Mekki, Principal of Mastery Charter Shoemaker Campus and Founder of “The Fellowship – Black Male Educators for Social Justice.”
+There were also breakout sessions with nine contributing authors to the book The Guide for White Women Who Teach Black Boys and a panel of six high-school age Black boys from area schools.
+All in all the day was a deep exploration into the mindset, tools and skill teachers can use creating a foundation of equity in their classrooms.

 El-Mekki, spoke to equity in the classroom not just as an endgame but as “a path to social justice” and spoke of teaching as “a political act.”
 “We need activists who are teaching,” he said.
 “Teachers cannot be passive in bending the arc towards justice.
 They must bring their lessons plans and hammer the arc.”

 The student panel featured students from Friends Select School, Building 21 School and Teen Sharp - Delaware.
 Students spoke openly and frankly about the challenges they face at school as Black boys and gave candid, concrete suggestions about what teachers, especially white teachers, can do to be better teachers of Black students.
 “I know the effects of what it means to NOT give up on someone…so the thing I want to leave you with is to NOT give up on your students, no matter what the circumstances are.
 I need you guys to not give up.”